lucasmreis/blogSource/src/posts/a-more-functional-approach-to-angular.md

 ## The Solution

-In order to solve this problem, I took a *functional* approach by avoiding mutation as much possible and only changing variables in a few controlled places.
+In order to solve this problem, I took a more *functional* approach by avoiding mutation as much possible and only changing variables in a few controlled places.
 In addition, to take it a step further, I stored *all the application state in a single place* (some React frameworks work this way, like [Om](https://github.com/omcljs/om) and [Morearty](https://github.com/moreartyjs/moreartyjs)).

 The architecture is simple: all the State will be in one factory.
 Other services will consist of pure functions.
 The controllers will listen and/or change the State.
 And that's it!
 Let me explain it more, and illustrate with an example.